TomCarlson-NTAC/ndr-tests/ndr-test.md

 ## Machine-readable annotations

- XML Schema provides _application information_ schema components to provide for automatic processing and machine-readable content for schemas, as described by [XML Schema Structures](#Appendix-A-References)      <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#application_information">Section 3.13.2, _XML Representation of Annotation Schema Components_</a>.
+ XML Schema provides _application information_ schema components to provide for automatic processing and machine-readable content for schemas, as described by [XML Schema Structures](#Appendix-A-References)      [Section 3.13.2, _XML Representation of Annotation Schema Components_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#application_information).
 XML Schema also allows the use of attributes (with namespaces other than the XML Schema namespace) to carry additional information in schemas.
 NIEM uses these machine-readable annotations convey information that is outside schema definition and outside human-readable text definitions.

  XML elements, attributes, and text content may appear as machine-readable annotations within an XML Schema document.
 The methods provided by XML Schema for machine-readable annotations are: